 Local anesthesia will be used.

-The dentist will numb the area surrounding the tooth, usually by injecting a local anesthetic into the gum.
-Next, the dentist will prepare the tooth for the crown.
+The area surrounding the tooth will be numbed, usually by injecting a local anesthetic into the gum.
+Next, the tooth will be prepared for the crown.
 The surfaces will need to be filed down.
-If you are missing part of the tooth, the dentist may need to add material to the tooth so that the crown can be placed.
+If you are missing part of the tooth, material may need to be added to the tooth so that the crown can be placed.
 This filling material is called a crown buildup.

-The dentist will make impressions of your tooth and the surrounding teeth.
+Impressions will be made of your tooth and the surrounding teeth.
 This is to make sure that the new crown will not impact your bite.
 The impressions will be sent to a dental lab where the crown will be made.
 If you are planning to have a porcelain crown, the dentist will help you select a shade that looks like your natural tooth color.
-Finally, the dentist will protect your tooth by placing a temporary crown on it.
+Finally, your tooth will be protected by placing a temporary crown on it.
 The permanent crown should be ready in 2-3 weeks.

 During the second visit, the dentist will numb the area again.
 The temporary crown will be removed.
 Cement will be used to secure the new crown in place.

-You will need to have about two visits over the course of several weeks.
+You will need to have about 2 visits over the course of several weeks.
 Each visit may last about 30-60 minutes.